nbigaouette/hygeia/README.md

   <img src="logo.png" height="200" alt="logo"/>
 </p>

-_Hygeia_ is Python interpreter manager, built with ❤ in Rust.
-It's goal is to allow individual projects to specify which interpreter to use using a `.python-version` file.
+_Hygeia_ is a Python interpreter manager, built with ❤ in Rust.
+Its goal is to allow individual projects to specify which interpreter to use using a `.python-version` file, and to allow developers to easily manage and switch between interpreters in the CLI.

 The previous project's name was _pycors_.